Gravitational-wave astronomy requires population-informed parameter estimation: Pitfalls of parameter estimation

-\textbf{\textit{Pitfalls of parameter estimation}}---Gravitational-wave (GW) signals observed by the LIGO~\cite{LIGOScientific:2014pky}, Virgo~\cite{VIRGO:2014yos}, and KAGRA~\cite{KAGRA:2020tym} (LVK) interferometers are used to measure the properties of their source compact-object mergers.
-Within a Bayesian framework, posterior distributions are inferred for each GW event independently~\cite{LIGOScientific:2018mvr, LIGOScientific:2020ibl, LIGOScientific:2021usb, KAGRA:2021vkt, LIGOScientific:2025slb}.
-The reference priors used are unphysical (e.g., a uniform prior over detector-frame component masses) but chosen to simplify downstream reuse of posterior samples~\cite{Ashton:2025xba}.
+Gravitational-wave (GW) signals observed by the LIGO~\cite{LIGOScientific:2014pky}, Virgo~\cite{VIRGO:2014yos}, and KAGRA~\cite{KAGRA:2020tym} (LVK) interferometers are used to measure the properties of their source compact-object mergers.
+Within a Bayesian framework, posterior distributions are inferred for each GW event independently~\cite{LIGOScientific:2018mvr, LIGOScientific:2020ibl, LIGOScientific:2021usb, KAGRA:2021vkt, LIGOScientific:2025slb, LIGOScientific:2026wfs}.
+The reference priors used are unphysical, in that they do not accurately represent the astrophysical distribution of sources (e.g., a uniform prior over detector-frame component masses), but are chosen to simplify downstream reuse of posterior samples~\cite{Ashton:2025xba}.
 However, this leads to generically biased parameter estimates that should be taken as intermediate data products only, as follows.

-Consider the LVK parameter estimation (PE) pipeline, where detections are drawn from the underlying astrophysical population of sources and analyzed individually.
-If the GW signal model, detector noise model, and inference algorithm are correct, the true source parameters should lie within the $P\,\%$ posterior interval $P\,\%$ of the time.
-Such ``perfect coverage'' is the key property of Bayesian inference that, explicitly or implicitly, is relied on to interpret data.
-This can be visualized using ``probability–probability’’ (P–P) plots---the cumulative distribution of the posterior levels at which the true source parameters fall---which should be diagonal (up to finite-sampling effects).
-This is necessary but not sufficient: meeting the condition does not guarantee correct posteriors, but failure to does imply biases.
+Consider the LVK parameter estimation (PE) pipeline, where a subset of sources from the astrophysical population are detected and analyzed individually.
+If the GW signal model, detector noise model, and inference algorithm are correct, the true source parameters should lie within the $P\,\%$ posterior interval $P\,\%$ of the time, but only if the prior matches the source distribution.
+Such ``perfect coverage'' is the key property of Bayesian inference that, explicitly or implicitly, is relied on to interpret data, as it guarantees the probability that source parameters fall within a given range of values.
+This coverage can be visualized using ``probability–probability’’ (P–P) plots---the cumulative distributions of the posterior levels at which the true source parameters fall---which should be diagonal (up to finite-sampling effects).
+This is necessary but not sufficient: meeting the condition does not guarantee correct posteriors, because other distributions also produce perfect coverage (e.g., the source distribution itself), but failure to does imply biases.